-Policy/Service/Procedure to be assessed Open Spaces Strategy Assessment completed by: Andrew Whilde, Lance Juby, Sarah Cook Date: April 2011 Aims/objectives of the Strategy 1 To review the quality, Quantity and accessibility of oper Spaces Strategy.
-This will support the development of 7 Audit, Park s and Open The strategy vision is to provide a network of well plann for differing uses and experiences to meet the aspiration de variety of opportunities Key Performance Indicator Current Target
+Policy/Service/Procedure to be assessed Open Spaces Strategy Assessment completed by: Andrew Whilde, Lance Juby, Sarah Cook Date: April 2011 Aims/objectives of the Strategy To review the quality, Quantity and accessibility of open Spaces Strategy.
+This will support the development of a The strategy vision is to provide a network of well plann for differing uses and experiences to meet the aspiration a revised 106 agreement ed, well managed parks and open spaces offering a w Key Performance Indicator Current Target

-Performance Satisfaction rates in Parks and Open Spaces - Place Survey 2008.
-Note: this has discontinued but a new local indicators will be produced 74% 74% % of parks reaching Nottinghamshire Standard 60% Not yet set Who are the customers and stakeholders of this service?

-Residents of Gedling.
-Parks user and non users, visitors to the borough, businesses, Parish Councils, Sports Clubs, Allotment associations, friends of groups, partnership organisations such as Voluntary organisations, Governing bodies of sport, Play England, Planning and policy department GBC, Sport England

-Detail below what information you already have about the impact this strategy has on the following groups including results from consultation, complaints, census:

-Black and minority Place survey results show that there is no negative impact for this equality strand 91.8% white ethnic people Public consultation gathered information on this strand.
+Performance e Satisfaction rates in Parks local indicators will be pro and Open Spaces - Place Survey 2008.
+Note: this has discontinued but a new duced 74% 74% % of parks reaching Notting nghamshire Standard 60% Not yet set Who are the customers and stakeholders of this service? associations, friends of grant Planning and policy depared below what inform ks user and non users, visitors to the borough, businesses, Parish Councils, Sport oups, partnership organisations such as Voluntary organisations, Governing bodie tment GBC, Sport England nation you already have about the impact this strategy has on the following g s of sport, Play England, from consultation, comp etres d 1.00/ white Black and minority ethnic people Place survey results show that there is no negative impact for this equality strand Public consultation gathered information on this strand.
 No trends were noted.
-British - no Place survey, demonstrates high percentage of satisfaction rates and segregates information into ethic minority categories.
-Place survey results show that there is no negative impact for this equality strand other significant groups Complaints have not included any information that indicates ethnicity having any impact on the parks and open spaces strategy Men/women and trans \textit{/women and trans} The profile of the borough show there are slightly more females than males living in the borough females).
+Place survey, demonstrates high percentage of satisfaction rates and segregates information into ethic minority categories.
+Place survey results show that there is no negative impact for this equality strand Complaints have not included any information that indicates ethnicity having any impact on the parks and open spaces strategy ritish - no ther significant Men/women and trans The profile of the borough show there are slightly more females than males livin females).
 The majority of activities in the parks are male dominated.
-However governing bodies such as are aware and have action plans in place to address the issue Information on users of the sports pitches, GBC owned allotments and bowls club members Public consultation which took place to inform the strategy gathered information on this strand people who responded to the questionnaire were female, however door to door surveys were a completed which gathered information from residents that reflected the profile of the borough.
+However gover are aware and have action plans in place to address the issue Information on users of the sports pitches, GBC owned allotments and box Public consultation which took place to inform the strategy gathered inform people who responded to the questionnaire were female, however door to completed which gathered information from residents that reflected the pro- rning bodies suc wls club membe nation on this str door surveys w ch as the FA rs rand.
+More ere also

-Disabled people Table 4: Residents w Gedling Borough, 20 Number Percentage With a limiting long-term illness 20421 18% Without a limiting long-term illness 91366 82% Source: Office of National Statistics, 2001 Not all parks and open spaces are accessible; however the strategy aims to highlight these issues a provide the information to allow these issues to be resolved.
-Sites are audited based on accessibility therefore future work will be prioritised on those in most need of improvements in these areas.
-Gay/Lesbian/bisexual People There is little informat ion of the impact that this strategy has on this equality strands People from different faiths There is 71.8% Christ No other significant gr - t this strategy has on this equality strands
+Disabled people Table 4: Residents w Gedling Borough, 20 term illness in Number Percentage With a limiting long-term illness 20421 18% Without a limiting long-term illness 91366 82% provide the informatio n spaces are acce on to allow these is essible; however the s ssues to be resolved. trategy aims to highlight these issues and Sites are audited based on accessibility of improvements in these areas.
+Gay/Lesbian/bisexual People There is little informat ion of the impact t that this strategy has o on this equality strands People from different faiths There is 71.8% Christ No other significant gr t this strategy has on this equality strands